box-project/box/doc/configuration.md

     1. [Git version placeholder (`git-version`)][git-version-placeholder]

-// TODO: do not mention when an option is optional but add a red asterix with a foot note for the mandatory
-// fields.
-// TODO: right now this documentation is a copy/paste of the doc from the comment.
-This needs to be reworked
-// TODO: add a test to keep in sync the type declared here and the one in the schema

 The build command will build a new PHAR based on a variety of settings.

 This command relies on a configuration file for loading PHAR packaging settings.
 If a configuration file is not